 Wind development activity remains strong globally.
 Improved economics and advanced technology support project viability and continued wind investment.

 Full and Partial wind repowers enable owners to utilize existing infrastructure, expand megawatt (MW) output, extend the operating life of assets, and maximize return on investment with upgraded wind facilities.
-Offshore wind is underway in Europe and developing in other regions.

 Market conditions continually drive owners toward faster project delivery, improved operating plant quality, enhanced transmission integration, and prudent financial management.
 With over 40 years of wind project development and implementation experience, Black & Veatch is your partner for any wind installation.

 - Policy/regulatory guidance, rates